Army Job: MOS 68P Radiology Specialist

 These soldiers use X-rays and other machines to diagnose ailments

-The Army categorizes this job as military occupational specialty (MOS) 68P.
+The Army categorizes this job as a military occupational specialty (MOS) 68P.

 In addition to operating radiology equipment, these soldiers read and interpret radiographic requests and physicians' orders.
 They escort patients to the radiology area and prep all the instruments before conducting a patient exam.